 or 1 cup plus 2 tablespoons gluten-free flour and 1/4 cup almond flour, divided

 Make The Pepita Streusel: Combine 3 tablespoons of the light brown sugar with all the pepitas, 2 tablespoons of the flour, 1 teaspoon of the cinnamon, and a pinch of salt in a medium bowl and stir to combine.
 Add 2 tablespoons of the butter or coconut oil, and, using your fingers, mix it together until the mixture comes together when squeezed.
 Refrigerate until ready to use.

 If you use butter in the streusel, the muffins will hold their shape and rise quite a bit.
 If you use coconut oil, they will flatten out a bit but still taste great!

-For the muffins: Heat the oven to 350°F and arrange a rack in the middle.
+Make The Muffin Batter: Heat the oven to 350°F and arrange a rack in the middle.
 Fill a 12-well muffin pan with liners; set aside.
-Place the remaining 1 cup of the flour, 2 teaspoons of the cinnamon, baking powder, baking soda, and remaining 1 teaspoon of the salt in a large bowl and whisk to aerate and break up any lumps.
+Place the remaining 1 1/4 cup of the flour, 2 teaspoons of the cinnamon, baking powder, baking soda, and remaining 1 teaspoon of the salt in a large bowl and whisk to aerate and break up any lumps.
 Set aside.